Sustainable

 Does sustainable packaging really matter?

 It matters more than most people expect, because packaging is both the first thing a recipient touches and one of the easiest places for waste to sneak back in.
 You can choose the greenest bottle on earth and undo it with a plastic clamshell, polystyrene chips and shrink wrap.
 So treat the box as part of the gift, not an afterthought.
 Recycled, recyclable kraft, paper tape, shredded paper void fill and printed inks rather than plastic laminates keep the whole thing honest from the outside in.
 There is an experience upside too, since tidy, natural packaging signals care the moment a box is opened, well before anyone reads a single branded item.
-We build boxes from recycled and recyclable packaging as standard, so the unboxing feels considered and the bin afterwards stays nearly empty.
+We build boxes in recyclable packaging as standard, so the unboxing feels considered and the bin afterwards stays nearly empty.
 It is a small detail that quietly tells the recipient the whole thing was thought through.

 How do you avoid greenwashing your swag?

 Greenwashing is when green-sounding language outruns the actual substance, and swag is full of it.
 The fixes are practical.
 Be specific rather than vague: organic cotton certified to a recognised standard says more than a leaf icon and the word eco.
 Look for real certifications where they apply, such as GOTS for organic textiles, FSC for paper and wood, or recycled-content standards, because a named certification is a checkable claim, not a vibe.
-Favour fewer, better items over a pile of cheap ones dressed up as sustainable, since volume is the enemy of low waste.
+Favour fewer, better items over a pile of cheap ones dressed up as eco, since volume is the enemy of low waste.
 And be honest in your own messaging; if one item in a box is recycled and the rest are not, do not call the whole thing eco.
 Recipients are sharper than they used to be, and an overclaim that gets noticed does more brand damage than no claim at all.

-Branding is a dial, not a switch, and on eco swag a light touch usually wins twice over.
-Aesthetically, a small embossed or single-colour mark lets a quality item look good first and on-brand second, which is exactly what makes people keep and use it.
+Branding is a dial, not a switch, and on quality swag a light touch usually wins twice over.
+Aesthetically, a small embossed or single-colour mark lets a good item look good first and on-brand second, which is exactly what makes people keep and use it.
 Practically, restrained branding also tends to be the lower-impact choice, since heavy plastic-based prints and lacquers can compromise an otherwise recyclable product.
-So lean towards methods that suit natural materials: debossing on leather and cork, subtle screen prints on organic cotton, engraving on metal and bamboo.
+So lean towards methods that suit natural materials: debossing on leather and cork, subtle screen prints on cotton, engraving on metal and bamboo.
 The goal is a finish that feels considered rather than plastered on.
 We design the branding in house and send free mockups within 24 hours, so you can see exactly how a quiet, tasteful mark sits on each item before anything is produced, and adjust it until it looks like a gift rather than an advert.